open-neuromorphic/open-neuromorphic/README.md

 # Open Neuromorphic

+It is well know that in deep learning and machine learning open-source is extremely diffused: the first projects that come to mind in that regard are [PyTorch](https://www.pytorch.org) and [TensorFlow](https://www.tensorflow.org/).
+Thanks to open-source, the machile learning community has grown tremendously in the last years.

-List of open source neuromorphic projects: SNN training frameworks, DVS handling routines and so on.
+List of open source neuromorphic resources: SNN training frameworks, DVS handling routines and so on.

-## List of files
+## List of resources

 - SNN training frameworks aimed at development for [machine learning applications](files/snn_ml.md).
 - SNN training frameworks aimed at development for [neuroscience applications](files/snn_brain.md).